DesyTau/DesyTauAnalysesRun2_25ns/NTupleMaker/test/TP_2016/Readme.txt

 	This plotting tool (written by Alexei Raspereza) performs the actual fits on the Z peak and compute the number of passing and failing probes.
 Fitting intervals and the functions to be used are hard coded but some options are passed by arguments.
-See the code and 2. for more informations.
-This tool is not used standalone, and it's integrated in 2.
+See the code and 2.x.x for more informations.
+This tool is not used standalone, and it's integrated as a function in 2.x.x codes.
-	However if one want to change (or, better, improve) the fitting procedures (intervals, functions or other things) this is the code that hase to be modified.
+	However if one want to change (or, better, improve) the fitting procedures (intervals, functions or other things) this is the code that has to be modified.

 4. plot_eff.C